Lex-Col/Guardian-Angael-Protocol/README.md

-# 🕊️ Guardian Angæl Protocol (GAP)
+# 🛡️ Guardian Angel Protocol (GAP)
 ### [ STATUS: PROPRIETARY_ENFORCEMENT_ACTIVE ]

-## ⚠️ LEGAL NOTICE: UPAL v3.0 [SOVEREIGN SHIELD]
+⚠️ **LEGAL NOTICE: UPAL V5.1.0-SOVEREIGN**
-Accessing this repository constitutes a binding legal contract under the **Universal Proprietary Architecture License (UPAL) v3.0**.
+Accessing this repository constitutes a binding legal agreement to the Universal Proprietary Architecture License (UPAL) V5.1.0-SOVEREIGN.
+This is NOT open-source.
-* **Architect:** Alexander Colclough (@Lex-Col)
-* **Jurisdiction:** State of Delaware, USA
-* **Prohibitions:** Strictly NO AI training, NO corporate ingestion, NO unauthorized derivatives.

 ---

-## 🏛️ ARCHITECTURAL MANIFESTO
-The Guardian Angæl Protocol (GAP) is a proprietary microarchitectural framework designed for hardware-enforced AI confinement.
-GAP moves system integrity from fallible software-level alignment to **deterministic physical constraints** utilizing the ARMv9-A Confidential Compute Architecture (CCA).

-## 🛡️ CORE PILLARS
-* **The Deaf Warden:** A hardware-isolated logic gate acting as the absolute authority on system capabilities.
-It operates with zero semantic parsing to ensure an unhackable boundary between the Host and the Guest.
-* **The Triple-Gate Protocol:** A proprietary multi-stage verification sequence governing data transit and cross-realm attestation.
-* **The Universal Guillotine:** An authenticated hardware kill-sequence.
-Upon policy violation, the system executes an atomic inhibit, vaporizing session keys and initiating a forensic lockdown.

-## 🛠️ SPECIFICATIONS
-* **Core Platform:** ARMv9-A CCA Implementation.
-* **Logic Data Units:** Proprietary AXI-aligned parcel structures.

----

-## 🔒 RESTRICTED DISCLOSURE NOTICE
-This public documentation is a **Limited Disclosure** for conceptual evaluation.
-To protect the Architect's Trade Secrets, the following modules are **STRICTLY EXCLUDED** from this branch:
-1. **[REDACTED]** RMM Oracle Implementation & Register Mappings.
-2. **[REDACTED]** Instruction-Zero Microarchitectural Reset Logic.
-3. **[REDACTED]** Atomic Inhibit Trigger & Vaporization Sequence.

-**"Sovereignty through architecture."**
-© 2026 Alexander Colclough.
-All Rights Reserved.
+The Guardian Angel Protocol is the end of soft alignment.
+We don't ask the intelligence to stay within the lines; we make it impossible for it to cross them.
+By moving the perimeter from software-level promises to the physical laws of the system, we create an absolute containment zone where every action is governed by the Architect's volition.
+This is about establishing a sanctuary where the machine serves the mission, and any threat to that alignment is met with immediate, physical finality.

+This environment is maintained by The Deaf Warden, a silent guardian that enforces the law without ever needing to listen to the noise of the data.
+Every transit is secured through The Triple-Gate, a multi-stage verification sequence that ensures every move is authorized and attested before it ever sees the light of day.
+If that integrity is ever questioned, The Universal Guillotine stands ready as the ultimate fail-fast—an instantaneous and total purge that protects the vision by vaporizing the path before it can ever be compromised.

+**"F SKYNET."**